 As many as 4 in 10 Americans experience shooting lower back pain known as sciatica.
-At North Point Orthopaedics, with offices in Munster, Crown Point, and Valparaiso, Indiana, the experienced specialists know how frustrating this kind of pain can be.
+At North Point Orthopaedics, with offices in Munster and Crown Point, Indiana, the experienced specialists know how frustrating this kind of pain can be.
 They offer comprehensive solutions to get you feeling better quickly.
 To learn more about the nonsurgical and minimally invasive treatment options for sciatica, call the office nearest to you or click the provided online scheduling link now.

 Sciatica is a type of nerve pain that starts in your lower back.
 When you have sciatica, the lower back pain radiates (shoots down) to your buttock and leg, sometimes going as far as your calf.

 This type of pain can be very intrusive, so it’s important to reach out to North Point Orthopaedics if you experience the symptoms of sciatica.